(Dip, Registered MBACP)

 I will endeavour to help you feel comfortable and engaged throughout the counselling process and am committed to providing you with the best possible service.
-This includes upholding the professional standards of the British Association for Counselling (Registration no. 373270).
+I am a Registered Member of the British Association for Counselling (Registration no. 373270).
 Thus I uphold the professional standards of the BACP and adhere to its Ethical Framework of Good Practice.
 Having been on the receiving end of therapeutic support myself, I understand both the challenges and great rewards of the experience.

 I have worked as a Counsellor at Sheffield Mind and also the University of Sheffield Counselling Service supporting clients across a wide range of issues including: depression, anxiety, panic attacks, bereavement, relationship break-up, sexual identity, work stress, bullying, anger, domestic abuse, parenting issues, childhood neglect and abuse, the impact of chronic trauma, self-harm, suicidal ideation, eating disorders, Obsessive Compulsive Disorder, sexual assault, psychosis, personality disorders.
 I worked for several years as a Specialist Mental Health Mentor at the University of Sheffield.
 This involved offering caring and empathic support to students experiencing a range of mental health difficulties as well as students who had diagnoses of A.D.H.D and Aspergers.
 In addition to my counselling work I also teach Counselling Theory and Skills at S.P.A.C.E: The Academy (Sheffield Psychotherapy and Counselling Education).

 I have worked as a Volunteer Support Worker at a local domestic abuse project and also spent several years offering on-line emotional support to women who had experienced miscarriage, stillbirth and infant loss.
 Prior to becoming a Counsellor I worked for many years as a Senior Research Fellow at both of the Universities in Sheffield.
 Much of this work focused on supporting vulnerable people with complex mental health issues, to make positive changes in their lives and also to identify the underlying causes of vulnerability.